Snowshoeing in Lake Tahoe

 Highway 89 (south of Meyers) & Highway 88

-This area boasts early and late season snowshoeing due to its higher elevation.
+This area boasts early and late season snowshoeing in Tahoe due to its higher elevation.
 Grass Lake and nearby Hope Valley are mostly flat, whereas Big Meadow and Carson Pass Sno-Park (permit required) offer more challenging routes.
 For even more difficult climbs, head up Waterhouse, Freel, or Red Lake Peaks.
 These three peaks are extremely strenuous and require backcountry experience and a lot of time to safely navigate out and back.

 Kirkwood Ski Resort (no pets, trail pass required) offers easy to advanced routes along their trail system (80km in optimal winter conditions).